July 1-24, 2015

 Quick summary of how you put together the show at the venue/space given.

 The challenges on this show were rooted in preparation and safety.
 Anytime a structure of this magnitude gets erected, planning has to be on point.
-After countless hours of planning and double checking every potential pitfall, we teamed up with engineering and electrical professionals to make sure that all aspects of safety and regulation were covered.
+After countless hours of planning and double checking every potential pitfall, we teamed up with engineers and electrical professionals to make sure that all aspects of safety and regulation were covered.

 Did you run into any complications/ how did you solve them?

 Without any question, building a 30ft megastructure outdoors poses its challenges.
 The number one focus was to make sure we followed all of the city rules/by-laws.
 Engineering stamps of approval were also necessary as per CNE grounds regulation.
 After we took care of the paperwork, a team of our top technical leads worked to figure out the best way to build the structure.
 We concluded that a 100,000 pound crane would be the best option to lift the structure as it was being built from the top down.
 To secure it in place, we placed 20 x 2 ton cement block on every truss base and anchored it to the top of the structure with 3/8 aircraft cable.
 Tensioning was controlled by heavy duty Crosby turnbuckles.
-Safety was our number one concern.
+Undoubtedly, safety was our number one concern.

 Was the audience engaged/ how did they interact?

 Medal counts and live feeds created lots of interaction via social media.
-Everyone from the audience loved seeing tweets up on a massive LED video screen; especially when cheering on a country and/or favourite athlete.
+Everyone from the audience loved seeing tweets up on a massive LED video screen; especially when cheering for a country and/or favourite athlete.